 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

 Our equestrian meet-ups in Patagonia take place in March and December every year.
 The weather is similar in these months, and temperatures are very pleasant for horse riding.
 Between 20 and 25 degrees celsius during the day, and between 5 and 10 degrees celsius at night.
-Beware that the weather in Patagonia can be very unpredictable and there are occasionally days in March and December that the daytime temperature suddenly goes up to 30 degrees celsius, or down to 15.
+Beware that the weather in Patagonia can be very unpredictable and there are occasionally days in March and December that the daytime temperature suddenly goes up to 30 degrees celsius, or down to 5.
 The same goes for nighttime, and there might be nights where temperatures reach below 0 degrees celsius.
 The rainy season is between April and May, but there are some rainstorms between November and January too.
-We had one big storm during our weeklong horse riding trip, and it was in the afternoon when we were already finished riding for the day.
+We've experienced all kinds of weather on our horse riding trips in Argentina.
 If you are traveling further through Argentina, make sure to check the weather reports.
 Argentina is a massive country, and it can be freezing up in the mountains of Patagonia while it's 30 degrees celsius or more in Neuquen.

 When you're riding with the cattle, together with the gauchos that work on the farm, you'll get completely covered with sand.
 The cows kick up lots and lots of dust, which creates spectacular views, but is not so pleasant for your eyes.
 I highly recommend brining sunglasses, even if you don't use them against the sun.
 I never bring or wear sunglasses, so didn't take any with me on this trip either but quickly regretted this.
 You can also bring some soothing eyedrops to take after you finish riding with the cattle for the day.